 - 8 ounces diced lean ham (optional

 - Place the sorted beans in a strainer and rinse with cold water.
 Add the beans to a large bowl and add enough cold water to cover the beans by 4 inches.
-Soak the beans uncovered for 6-8 hours or overnight.
-Drain the water from the beans and reserve.
+Soak the beans uncovered for 2 hours.

-- Add the diced vegetables, bay leaves, thyme, coriander and black pepper to the soup pot, stir to combine and bring to a boil.
-Reduce the heat to simmer and cook for another 45 minutes or until the largest beans of the bean mix is tender.
+- Add the diced vegetables, bay leaves, thyme, coriander, salt and black pepper to the soup pot.
+Stir to combine and bring to a boil; then reduce the heat to simmer and cook for another 45 minutes or until the largest beans of the bean mix is tender.

 - Return the processed beans to the soup pot and stir to combine with the remaining beans.
 Stir in the lemon juice and the reserved chopped ham, adjust the seasoning if necessary, serve and enjoy!